kiramiller425/snake/README.md

 The game board is a 20x20 grid where:
 - The snake is represented by green blocks
-- The head is a brighter green with glow
+- The head has a glow effect
-- The food is a red circle with pulse animation
+- The food is a red circle
 - The game updates every 100ms for smooth gameplay

-## License

-This project is open source and available under the MIT License.